MicrosoftDocs/learn/learn-pr/introduction-to-azure-api-management/includes/1-introduction.md

 ## Example scenario

 Suppose you work at a company that operates a food delivery platform.
 That is, consumers use your mobile app or website to browse the menus of multiple restaurants, place an order for the food they want, which your company then delivers.
 The backbone of your platform is a large collection of APIs.
 For example, you publish APIs that are used by your mobile app, your web app, your partner restaurants, the IoT devices on your delivery vehicles, your in-house development team, and your employees (such as business analysts).
 Each published API resides on a different server, has its own process for onboarding users, and has its own policies for security, revisions, analytics, and more.
-You've been tasked to find a way to reduce this complexity.
-Here you'll see how Azure API Management can simplify and automate all aspects of publishing and maintaining APIs across the full API lifecycle.
+You've been tasked to find a way to reduce this complexity and find new ways to monetize your APIs.
+Here you'll learn how Azure API Management can standardize, centralize, and secure all aspects of publishing and maintaining APIs across the full API lifecycle.

 <!-- 3.
 Prose table-of-contents --------------------------------------------------------------------------